racompton/DDoS-Amplification-Information/README.md

 packet size range for reply is XXX bytes

-amplification factor is XXX
+amplification factor is 30x

-popularity is
+popularity is ??

    ## ARD